Function overloading is a feature in C# that allows us to define multiple versions of methods with the same name, but different parameters.

 In this example, it shows how to overload a function to sum numbers of different types: integers and decimals (double).

-// Function to sum two integers
+// Function to sum two integer numbers

 public static int Sumar(int a, int b)